michaelnisi/troubled/data/posts/2018/cloudkit.md

 #### Local storage is your job

 [Maintaining a local cache of CloudKit Records](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/MaintainingaLocalCacheofCloudKitRecords/MaintainingaLocalCacheofCloudKitRecords.html#//apple_ref/doc/uid/TP40014987-CH12-SW1) is well documented.
-Skipping the details, I’ll sketch a conceptual overview of CloudKit from my perspective, and point out stepping stones I found implementing sync with CloudKit for [Podest](https://itunes.apple.com/app/podest/id794983364), my podcast app.
+Skipping the details, I’ll sketch a conceptual overview of CloudKit from my perspective and point out stepping stones that surfaced for me, while implementing sync with CloudKit for [Podest](https://itunes.apple.com/app/podest/id794983364), my podcast app—you should hit with some ⭐️✨

 The CloudKit framework implements an iCloud client for structured data, decoupling local and remote data structures, while providing efficient diffing between the two.
 Local storage is left to us, its users.